Winter-Soren/quantum-ml-handbook/README.md

 If you want to add any new pulgins, then refer to this website for reference [mkdocs plugins](https://squidfunk.github.io/mkdocs-material/plugins/)

 If you want to change the setup of the documentation, then refer to this website for reference [mkdocs setup](https://squidfunk.github.io/mkdocs-material/setup/)

+## Status of the Project
+- [x] The framework of the documentation is ready.
+- [ ] General discussion regarding QML.
+- [ ] Contents of the documentation.

 ## Contribution